XHDL-FM: History

 98.5 FM began as XELA-FM in 1962, owned by Radio Metropolitana, S.A., the concessionaire of XELA-AM 830.
 Until 1984, it was an FM simulcast of 830 AM; when it broke away, it became "Stereo Classics", English-language music of the 1950s, 1960s and 1970s.
 In 1989, the format was changed to more contemporary music in English as "Dial FM", and the callsign was changed to XHDL-FM to reference the new format.

 Radioactivo era

 On July 20, 1992, XHDL became "Radioactivo 98.5", with a rock and hip hop format.
 Its first slogan, "Radioactivity's in the air", was quickly eclipsed by its second: "Fuck everyone else".
 Various international artists, such as Metallica, Rammstein, The Mars Volta, Fabolous, Snoop Dogg and the Red Hot Chili Peppers, visited the station.
 From 1992 to 2000, MVS Radio, the joint venture between Frecuencia Modulada Mexicana and Grupo Imagen, operated the station; in 2000, XHDL-FM, XEDA-FM 90.5 and XELA-AM broke off to become the stations of Imagen Telecomunicaciones.
 Under Imagen, Radioactivo went through various changes, the largest of which was the departure of José Alvarez in 2003.
+The station closed on 2 April 2004.